-Performance data given in this manual is provided as a guide for the user in determining suitability and does not constitute a warranty.
-It may represent the result of OMRON's test conditions, and the users must correlate it to actual application requirements.
-Actual performance is subject to the OMRON Warranty and Limitations of Liability.
+Data presented in Omron Company websites, catalogs and other materials is provided as a guide for the user in determining suitability and does not constitute a warranty.
+It may represent the result of Omron's test conditions, and the user must correlate it to actual application requirements.
+Actual performance is subject to the Omron's Warranty and Limitations of Liability.